influxdata/docs-v2/content/flux/v0.x/data-types/basic/duration.md

 - [Subtract a duration from a time value](#subtract-a-duration-from-a-time-value)

 ### Perform arithmetic operations on durations
+To perform operations like adding, subtracting, multiplying, or dividing duration values:

 1. Use [`int()`](/flux/v0.x/stdlib/universe/int/) or [`uint()`](/flux/v0.x/stdlib/universe/uint/)
    to convert duration values to numeric values.
 2. Use [arithmetic operators](/flux/v0.x/spec/operators/#arithmetic-operators) to